← Back to Resources

 Why COIs Matter for Subcontractors

 General contractors, property owners, and project teams often require subcontractors to provide proof of insurance before work can begin.
 If a COI is missing, expired, or outdated, it can slow approvals and create unnecessary back-and-forth.
+Understanding what a certificate of insurance is helps subcontractors respond more efficiently to documentation requests.

 Common COI Challenges for Subcontractors